The Fake Translation Saga

 Rig Veda 1.26.4 “O men, sit down on your various seats which are pleasant as cultured men who are destroyers of internal and external foes or diseases, well versed in various science, friendly to all and dispensers of justice do in assemblies, so you should also do.”
 Tr.
 Acharya Dharma Deva Vidya Martanda

-Below are the Hindi translations by Swami Dayanand Saraswati and Pandit Harisharan Siddhantlankar
+Below are the Hindi translations provided by Swami Dayanand Saraswati and Pandit Harisharan Siddhantalankar for comparison.

-Not just the English translations but even the Hindi translations of Arya Samajis are quite different with little similarity.
+Not only do the English translations differ significantly, but even the Hindi renderings by Arya Samaj scholars show considerable variation with minimal similarity.

 Nirukta 4.27 “When the five-spoked wheel began to roll.
 This is with reference to the five seasons.
 There is a Brahmana passage: There are five seasons in the year, taking the winter and the dewy season together.”